 - From the head: How quickly are people in your industry and job function finding jobs that you find desirable?

-Lucky for all of us, the unemployment rate is at an all-time low- 3.9% in December of 2018.
+Lucky for all of us, the US unemployment rate is at an all-time low- 3.6% in January of 2020.

 That’s the lowest it’s been in 49 years.
 This means, for several industries, there are more jobs than there are eligible candidates.
 If you want a better gauge of your chances to find a new role quickly, do some research on LinkedIn to see where people with similar backgrounds and years of experience have recently moved.
 Lots of companies are willing to match benefits or offer large signing bonuses to attract top talent.
 Perhaps it’s time to start warming up your network.